nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_advantages.md

 Partnerships are the simplest way to have a team come together to share the profits and responsibilities of running a business.

-[The downside of this simplicity](https://www.businessinitiative.org/partnership/disadvantages/) is a lack of tax benefits, self-employment taxes, and total personal liability for you and your fellow partners.
+<a href="https://www.businessinitiative.org/partnership/disadvantages/" target="_blank">The downside of this simplicity</a> is a lack of tax benefits, self-employment taxes, and total personal liability for you and your fellow partners.

 As you’ve seen, many variables are involved in choosing your business entity and organizing it in the best way for your business, your interests, and the interests of your fellow partners.